Polar Cloud

 The Polar Cloud is an American software platform for 3D printers that is owned and operated by Polar3D, LLC.
 The platform was launched in March 2017 and is now home to over 500,000 users in 160 countries.
-The platform is home to several programs and initiatives, including the Boys & Girls Club of America, GE's Additive Education Program, and a recent COVID-19 Mask Making effort.
+The platform is home to several programs and initiatives, including the Boys & Girls Club of America, GE's Additive Education Program, and a COVID-19 Mask Making effort.

 As of December 2020, members have performed over 1.697 million 3D Prints on the platform, making it the largest remote 3D printing platform and service in the world.

 History

 Acquisitions and milestones

 In April 2016, Polar3D acquired STEAMtrax curriculum from 3D Systems.
-STEAMtrax is NGSS aligned STEM curriculum that incorporates 3D Printing and is accompanied by a physical kit for completion in the classroom.
+STEAMtrax is an NGSS aligned STEM curriculum that incorporates 3D Printing and is accompanied by a physical kit for completion in the classroom.

 In October 2016, the Polar Cloud reached 100,000 3D Print jobs.

 Beer Hall Mask Factory

 Starting in April 2020, Polar3D collaborated with local non-profit Cintrifuse and Infotrust to help run the "Beer Hall Mask Factory", a volunteer effort to produce a 3D Printed mask designed by Spanish outfitter, LaFactoria3D for frontline workers who had limited supply at the time.
 The 3D printers ran for a total of 85,873 hours and produced a total of 26,285 masks.
 The printers were then donated to schools around the globe.

-Initial production of masks from the Beer Hall Mask Factory went to local healthcare workers and senior care facilities.
-As mask supply chains improved, allocation shifted to the Freestore Foodbank, which was seeing a need among the food insecure it served in the area.
-"Family Packs" were produced and packaged, containing 2 large, 2 medium and 1 small mask along with polypropylene filters, elastic and use/care instructions.
-In total, over 17,000 of the masks went to Ohio's Foodbanks.

 Services

-The Polar Cloud allows you to connect your 3D Printer for remote monitoring and printing via a web browser.
+The Polar Cloud allows connection to a 3D Printer for remote monitoring and printing via a web browser.
 3D Printers that have adequate processors and networking components onboard can connect natively, running the code on the machine itself.
 Popular manufacturers that have cloud-enabled their machines are Flashforge, Dremel Digilab, Monoprice, Sindoh, and Ultimaker.

 3D printers that lack the power necessary require the use of a Raspberry Pi and a plugin, through the open source Octoprint application.
 Most of the printers added using this method are manufactured by either Creality or Prusa Research.

 Polar has recently added a commerce functionality to the platform by using Stripe (company) to allow published objects to be "tipped" or purchased at a price set by the user.
 Schools that use the platform can also accept one-time or monthly (i.e. recurring) donations.